International wire transfers can be costly, slow, and complicated.

-However, due to the fact that Transferwise charged a fixed percentage per transaction, it may not be suitable for large or business transfers.
+However, due to the fact that Wise charged a fixed percentage per transaction, it may not be suitable for large or business transfers.

-Furthermore, if a Transferwise user sends a large amount of money, they will be prompted to provide documents such as business documents, invoices, and so on.
+Furthermore, if a Wise user sends a large amount of money, they will be prompted to provide documents such as business documents, invoices, and so on.

 Each transaction, regardless of size, will cost the same amount.